EOSIO/eosio-swift/README.md

 ## Library Methods

 This library is an example implementation of [`EosioSignatureProviderProtocol`](https://github.com/EOSIO/eosio-swift/blob/master/EosioSwift/EosioSignatureProviderProtocol/EosioSignatureProviderProtocol.swift).
-It implements the following methods:
+It implements the following protocol methods:

 * `signTransaction(request:completion:)` signs an [`EosioTransaction`](https://github.com/EOSIO/eosio-swift/blob/master/EosioSwift/EosioTransaction/EosioTransaction.swift).
 * `getAvailableKeys()` returns an array containing the public keys associated with the private keys that the object is initialized with.